 The things you used to enjoy don’t give you pleasure anymore.
 Getting up in the morning feels like a battle.
 The world feels dark.
 And you’ve felt like this a while now – a few weeks or maybe even months.

 There’s no denying the fact that the change can be both an emotional and physical rollercoaster.
-But what causes depression in the menopause?
+But what causes menopause-related depression?

 Dealing with tricksy symptoms is thought to be one of the reasons women may become depressed during this time of their lives.
 If you’re coping with disrupted sleep, hot flushes, and anxiety just to name a few, it’s easy to see how you might slip into a very low mood.